 It's another cold (2ºC), grey, overcast but thankfully sunny and windless morning in Montgomery Township today.
 The air is a lot dryer and cooler.
 I was hoping to get outside to complete the roll of Rollei RPX 25, but the vertigo is still present from yesterday.
-I am not keen to walk or drive when my sense of balance is off-kilter, so I expect I will spend another day indoors.
-I took the day off from work yesterday to rest up, but nausea has subsided enough to get back to work.
+I am not keen to walk or drive when my sense of balance is off-kilter, so I expect to spend another day indoors.
+I took the day off from work yesterday to rest up, but the nausea has subsided enough to get back to work.

 Leigh Avenue contains a small commercial area at John Street with buildings constructed in the first decades of the 1900s.

 In the 1930s to 1960s, these buildings, at the corner of Leigh Avenue and John Street were grocery stores, candy stores and restaurants owned by black, Italian, Jewish and Greek families.
 The residents in this community patronized these stores because the stores on Nassau Street did not welcome black customers.

 In the 1930s and 40s there was a grocery store owned by Mr Irvin Ferrar.
 Frederick and Doris Burrell purchased the building in 1943.
 Doris started a beauty parlor, and in later years she added a fashion boutique, conducted Yoga classes, and provided nutrition information for her clients.
 Fred opened a florist shop, where he supplied flowers and plants for weddings, funerals, dances and many events in Princeton.

 This continues today.
 Maria's Hair Salon at 42 Leigh Avenue offers hair styling and haircuts preferred by the mostly black and Latinx communities in this section of Princeton.
 Over the years I have lived in the area, the location at 44 Leigh Avenue has been a Mexican restaurant, a coffee house, and a middle eastern restaurant.
 It's now the location of a Mediterranean restaurant, Local Greek.